margaretmf/margaretmf.github.io/poetry.md

 is_contact: true
 ---

-**I was grateful in high school for an English teacher in high school who taught creative writing.
+**I was grateful in high school for an English teacher in high school who taught creative writing, and I was grateful for another English teacher in high school who taught the American Credo Project.
 I did not particularly enjoy creative writing, but I love that creative writing supports people who have experienced "moral hangovers" or have been imprisoned.

 ## Home ##